the-turing-way/the-turing-way/chapters/reproducible_environments.md

     - **Are there less arduous ways of generating Dockerfiles/images than hand writing them?
 Yes, build on previous well tested ones**
     - **Are there standard structures for Dockerfiles/how does a novice know what to include?**
     - Mention Singularity (+ others maybe) and give a quick pros/cons.
-  - Makefiles
-    - What they are
-    - How to write them to use them for reproducibility.

 ## Prerequisites / recommended skill level